 TUBER: I think I used the tuber for a while.
 It was nice but it didn't like fat ropes and was a bear for rappelling.
 This device did not feed smoothly.
 There is a documented safety concern.
 As the inside of this device wears it creates very sharp edges against the rope that could have the potential to free your mind and body.
-See the diagram...really retired. $[\odot]$ -Twin belay tube design (aka variable controller (VC), air traffic controller (ATC), bug or tuber)The modern
+See the diagram....really retired. [@]-Twin belay tube design (aka variable controller (VC), air traffic controller (ATC), bug or tuber) The modern rope control tool.

-Tope control tool.
 With this, belaying is slick and easy, plus it makes a good abseil device, it's lightweight and small.
 Anyone using one of these devices for the first time should familiarize themselves with it first, as it won't lock off as easily as a traditional sticht plate.
 Once mastered these make great allround belay devices.
 If very thin ropes are to be used (7.5mm to 8mm) then either a dedicated skinny rope device (Salewa Tubus, HB Mini Sheriff)

 should be used, or the rope should pass around two HMS karabiners instead of one, otherwise there can be a feeling of lack of control if abseiling or holding a long fall.
 TUBER by climb guide UK: After time and a lot of use grooves wear into the central bar.
 As this bar is hollow, when the side is worn through the edge is razor sharp.
 This edge will strip and slice a rope in an instance.
 When abseiling and lowering the force of the rope against the bar is much increases.
+Thus the bar is much increases.
 Thus the chances of device failure are increased.
 So unless you are sure of the device, using one for abseiling is not advised.
 Instead use an Italian hitch.

 Sticht Plate: I didn't mind this device so much.
 It fed rope all right and rapping was OK.
-But I think the spring was a pain because it would get tangled up on your harness at the worst possible moments....retired. [@]-(unsprung) Cheap, simple and basic.
+But I think the spring was a pain because it would get tangled up on your harness at the worst possible moments...retired.
+[2]-(unsprung) Cheap, simple and basic.
 Locks off very easily but requires patience and practice to pay the rope out smoothly.
 A good beginner's plate if you want to learn how to belay with a high safety margin. (sprung)- The added spring makes paying out easier, but can often become tangled up in the rack.
 Only recommended for the 'old school'.

 Yates Belay Slave: I sort of liked this piece and used it during my minimalist gear climbing phase during the years climbing at El Dorado Canyon, the South Platte, and 11mile canyon.
-The piece was lightweight, small and you could learn to belay and rappel smoothly with this hummer....but it is a malnourished figure-8 with the same kinds of concerns....retired.
-[Yates]- Multi-functional Belay and Rappel device, newly designed for increased versatility on rappels.
-Offers a variety of belay alternatives: Stitch, Free-Run, and Munter Belay.
-Rappel functions: Carabiner brake (9-11 mm Rope), Double rope free-run (10.5-11mm rope), Munter (Single Rope).
-Weight: 52 gm.
+The piece was lightweight, small and you could learn to belay and rappel smoothly with this hummer...but